Jeremiah Robinson-Earl: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Villanova 2019 Basketball Commitments".
+Rivals.
+Retrieved April 5, 2019.; "2019 Villanova Wildcats Recruiting Class".
+ESPN.
+Retrieved April 5, 2019.; "2019 Team Ranking".
+Rivals.
+Retrieved April 5, 2019.;

 College career

 Robinson-Earl made his Villanova debut in a 97–54 rout of Army, scoring 24 points and pulling down 13 rebounds.
 He was named Big East freshman of the week on November 11, 2019.
 At the conclusion of the regular season, Robinson-Earl was unanimously selected to the Big East Freshman Team.
 He was named Big East Freshman of the Year after averaging 10.5 points and 9.4 rebounds per game and had nine double-doubles.
 He was named to the Second Team All-Big 5.
 Following the season Robinson-Earl declared for the 2020 NBA draft but decided to return to Villanova after he was informed he would be a likely second-round pick.

 Coming into his sophomore season, Robinson-Earl was named to the Preseason First Team All-Big East.
 On November 26, 2020, he scored a career-high 28 points and had eight rebounds in an 83–74 win against Arizona State.
-As a sophomore, Robinson-Earl averaged 15.7 points, 8.5 rebounds and 2.2 assists per game, and was named Big East Co-player of the Year.
+As a sophomore, Robinson-Earl averaged 15.7 points, 8.5 rebounds and 2.2 assists per game, and was named Big East co-Player of the Year (alongside Collin Gillespie and Sandro Mamukelashvili).
 On April 9, 2021, he declared for the 2021 NBA draft, forgoing his remaining college eligibility.

 Professional career

 Oklahoma City Thunder (2021–2023)

 Robinson-Earl was selected in the second round of the 2021 NBA draft with the 32nd pick by the New York Knicks, and then was traded to the Oklahoma City Thunder for the draft rights to Rokas Jokubaitis and Miles McBride.
 On August 10, 2021, he signed a contract with the Thunder.
+Robinson-Earl made 49 appearances (36 starts) for Oklahoma City during his rookie campaign, averaging 7.5 points, 5.6 rebounds, and 1.0 assists.

-He was assigned to the NBA G League on February 3, 2023.
+Robinson-Earl was assigned to the NBA G League on February 3, 2023.
+He made 43 appearances (20 starts) for the Thunder during the 2022–23 NBA season, posting averages of 6.8 points, 4.2 rebounds, and 1.0 assists.